coer-portal/coer-portal-api/docs/registration.md

 ```
 {
-    "error": "E101", // Error Code
+    "error": "E101",
     "invalidKeys": [
-        "_id"      // An Array of all the invalid keys
+        "_id"
         ]
 }
 ```
+invalidKeys field contains an Array of all the invalid values

 #### when the given ID is Invalid
 ```